-You can volunteer through a commercial float company or an organization that sponsor a float.
+You can volunteer through a commercial float company or an organization that sponsors a float.
 Check out this list of companies to contact.

 Do not expect to do precise work when you are first involved.
-There is the most need for prep work off the floats.
+There is the most need for prep work off of the floats.
 The most intricate jobs were done by volunteers who had proven themselves over the years.
-Due to the precise nature of my job, I was assigned a tough job of decorating a bicycle that was front and center on our float.
-I was using materials that were very close in color and pencil thin!
+Due to the precise nature of my career, I was assigned a tough task of decorating a bicycle that was front and center on our float.
+I was using materials that were very close in color and pencil-thin!
 It was astounding the details these floats have.